anusii/graph-dp/README.md

 Again, the primary difficulty in this method is formulating and then solving that problem.
 We provide a reference implementation of the algorithm that the authors describe for computing approximations for number of triangles in a graph.

-Our implementation, [node_privacy.py](./node_privacy.py), uses [networkx](https://networkx.org) to perform the required graph computations and [scipy](https://www.scipy.org) (in particular the optimisation algorithms provided by [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html)) to solve the required optimisation problems.
-Both methods use the implementation of the Laplace mechanism provided by the [RelM](https://github.com/anusii/RelM) library to release the differentially private query responses.
+Our implementation, [node_privacy.ipynb](./node_privacy.ipynb), uses [networkx](https://networkx.org) to perform the required graph computations and [scipy](https://www.scipy.org) (in particular the optimisation algorithms provided by [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html)) to solve the required optimisation problems.
+We use the implementation of the Laplace mechanism provided by the [RelM](https://github.com/anusii/RelM) library to release the differentially private query responses.